How Data Sovereignty Can Affect Your Cloud Strategy

 Your brand shouldn’t have to choose between powerful data analytics and privacy compliance.
 Nor should you need a huge IT team to achieve both goals.

-With Scuba’s customer intelligence platform, you can get the best of both worlds:
+With Scuba’s privacy-by-design customer intelligence platform, you can get the best of both worlds:

 - You can deploy Scuba in private clouds or behind your company’s firewall and maintain total access controls, something that many competing platforms don’t offer.